Abhiolics/Amazon-Clone/README.md

 # Amazon-Clone
-Amazon Clone by using CSS &amp; HTML
+Amazon Clone by using CSS &amp; HTML.